 How Much Does a Website Cost?

-In the eight years that I’ve been running Forge and Smith, one of my main responsibilities is handling sales.
+In the ten years that I’ve been running Forge and Smith, one of my main responsibilities is handling sales.
 In that time I’ve fielded thousands of leads and inquiries, and the one question I get more than any other is “How much does a website cost?”.

 We all like tidy answers, and easy ways to compare option A with option B. Complicated answers are extremely frustrating when we’re trying to make a decision – I get it, I really do.
 Unfortunately, websites (and the digital strategies connected to them) are getting more and more complex every year.